Maucalderondelab/Multimodal-Single-Cell-Integration/README.md

 ## The goal of the competition

 The goal of this competition is to predict how DNA, RNA and protein measurments co-vary in single cells as bone marrow stems cell develop into more mature blood cells.
 I developed a model trained on a subser of 300,000 cwll time course dataser of CD34+ hematopoitic stem and progenitos cells from human donors at five points generated gor the comptetition by Cellaty.

+## Understanding the competition

+To understad the goal of the competition we hace to know what is DNA, RNA and a protein

+* DNA